Sports Therapists: coping with COVID-19

 So before I get into what you are doing here is how it has effected me...

 Firstly, as a University Lecturer we have had to prepare online materials and lectures, as well as planning for alternative assessments.
 Secondly, I have had to cancel two events that I had planned; an Emergency First Aid at Work course and the Sports Therapy Business Owners Implementation Day.
-And lastly, I paused all payments on The Online Sports Therapy Community until 1st June 2020 at the earliest which obviously has a financial impact, as I am still paying for all the apps and programmes that are involved in the website and on the platform...
+And lastly, I paused all payments on The Online Sports Therapy Community until 1st June 2020 at the earliest which obviously has a financial impact, as I was still paying for all the apps and programmes that are involved in the website and on the platform...

 ...but I knew that Sports Therapists really needed this resource to support them.